stefanholek/kmd/README.txt

 FilenameCompletion
     Completes the names of files and directories on the filesystem.
-This is the real deal, thanks to rl_ providing access to all necessary readline features.
+This is the real deal, thanks to rl_ providing access to all the necessary readline features.
 Includes full quoting support as well as support for decomposed UTF-8 on HFS Plus.